How to Close a Texas Business in 8 Steps

 If you have a Texas corporation (typically noted by "Inc.") votes from board members and shareholders also must be accounted for to confirm the dissolution of the business.

 In all of these cases, this entire process should be documented by all responsible parties and added to the company's Corporate Record Book or Binder.
+Don't have a Corporate Record Book?
+That's not good, but we'll address this in Step 8.

-Once the decision to close has been made and documented, all Texas businesses — regardless of corporate structure — must follow and document the remaining seven steps.
+Once the decision to close has been made and documented, all Texas businesses, regardless of corporate structure, must follow and document the remaining seven steps.

 2: Liquidate Unsecured Assets (if you haven't already)